-A series of Traffic Control Plans (TCP) have been prepared by the traffic control company and are provided in the Appendix.
+A Traffic Control Plan (TCP) has been prepared by the traffic control company and is provided in the Appendix.

-We are proposing street lane encroachments that will narrow street lanes fronting the project site on Pelzant and George Streets.
-Throughout all phases of construction two-way vehicular traffic will be maintained on Pelzant and George with 2 - 3.05m travel lanes to accommodate local traffic.
-Only during building service work do we anticipate short term temporary lane closures being required.
-It is anticipated that tower crane assembly and disassembly will be stationed within the encroachment area on George or on private property.
+We are proposing an altered centerline along Pleasant Street, to accommodate the phase 3 encroachment, two-way vehicular traffic on Pleasant will be maintained with two 3.5m wide travel lanes to accommodate local traffic.
+Only during phase 2 service work do we anticipate short term temporary lane closures being required.
+It is anticipated that tower crane assembly will reside within private property while disassembly will be contained within the encroachment area.
 Please refer to the appendices for required encroachment plan and traffic control plans.